edge-servers/immunity-radius/docs/source/user/settings.rst

 A dictionary representing the frontend URLs through which end users can complete the password reset operation.

-The frontend could be `openwisp-wifi-login-pages <https://github.com/openwisp/openwisp-wifi-login-pages>`_ or another in-house captive page solution.
+The frontend could be `immunity-wifi-login-pages <https://github.com/edge-servers/immunity-wifi-login-pages>`_ or another in-house captive page solution.

 Keys of the dictionary must be either UUID of organizations or ``__all__``, which is the fallback URL